CCTS Compliance Strategy for Indian Fertiliser Plants

 June 2026

-ACVA Form A submission deadline — FY2025-26 verified GHG data due on the ICM Portal.
-Non-submission triggers Environmental Compensation
+Target timeline for ACVA verified GHG data due on the ICM Portal.

 70–80%

-Share of urea production cost attributable to natural gas feedstock — the single input that CCTS, CBAM, and the HPO are all simultaneously targeting
+Share of urea production cost attributable to natural gas feedstock — the single input driving the entire sector’s economics

-This article maps the CCTS compliance framework for Indian fertiliser plants: who is covered, what the targets require, what the five abatement levers are ranked by financial return, and what the green ammonia crossover actually looks like when import prices are at $959 per tonne and CCC prices are at Rs 1,740 per tCO₂e.
+This article maps the CCTS compliance framework for Indian fertiliser plants: who is covered, what the modelled targets require, what the five abatement levers are ranked by financial return, and what the green ammonia crossover actually looks like when import prices face supply-chain shocks.

 The Notification